 The Sultan Abdul Samad Building is among the most photographed building in the city, all for good reason as it is stunning.

 This late 19th-century building originally housed the offices of the British colonial administration and later used as the supreme courts after the independence.

 The KL City Gallery and Tourist Information Center is a nice exhibition hall that showcases KL’s past, present, and future.
 The entrance fee is only RM10.

 Last but not least, you won’t miss out the most photographed structure in the whole KL.
 This huge I♥KL structure is located right outside of the gallery’s entrance where people take a long queue to snap this most Instagrammable icon of the city.

 Getting There: Get off at Masjid Jamek Station along the LRT Kelana Jaya Line, Sri Petaling Line or Ampang Line.
 Merdeka is just 5 minute walk from the station.
 You can also get here with the free Red GOKL City Bus or KL Hop-On Hop-Off at Dataran Merdeka Stop.

 Central Market is an authentic market about 15 minutes walk from Merdeka Square.
 It used to be a simple wet market, but in the early 1980s went through a massive renovation to transform into handicraft outlet.

-You can find lots of nice handicraft, jewelry, Malay batik, clothes, shoes, souvenirs, gifts and home-made cookies.
-There is a food court upstairs that served local food, including nasi lemak, roti canai, beef murtabak with Naan and teh tarik.
+You can find lots of nice handicrafts, jewelry, Malay batik, clothes, shoes, souvenirs, gifts, and homemade cookies.
+There is a food court upstairs that served local food, including nasi lemak, roti canai, beef murtabak with Naan, and teh tarik.

 Getting There: Get off at Pasar Seni Station along the LRT Kelana Jaya Line or MRT Sungai Buloh/ Kajang Line.
 You can also get here by the free Purple GOKL City Bus and the station is just 150m across the street.